 space offering glimpses of ocean views and a sense of enclosure within an otherwise exposed environment.
 A central spine connects the sleeping spaces to the northern living area and deck, which are oriented to the sea.

-Above, a metal roof mimics the landform and simple organisation of spaces, folding up subtly to greet the view with light and volume.
+Above, a metal roof mimics the landform and simple organization of spaces, folding up subtly to greet the view with light and volume.